dagraham/etm-dgraham/README.md

 ### @a alerts and @b beginbys:

-* With an email/text alert, the item summary is used as the subject and emails/text messages are sent to each attendee listed in an @n entry.
+* With an email or text alert, the item summary is used as the subject and an email or text message is sent to each attendee listed in @n entries.
 The content of the body of the emails/messages are options that can be set in the user's configuration file.
 * Alerts and beginbys are only triggered for unfinished tasks and, when the task is repeating, only for the first unfinished instance.
 Similarly, pastdue notices for repeating tasks are only triggered for the first unfinished instance.

 ### repetition notes